defold/extension-gamelift/README.md

 #### gamelift.process_ending()
 Notify the GameLift Server SDK that the game server is shutting down.
 This results in a GameLift Server SDK call to ProcessEnding().

+## Updating the extension
+The extension is built from the Amazon Gamelift Server SDK.
+Download the latest version from the [official Amazon Gamelift page](https://aws.amazon.com/gamelift/getting-started/)